Union of Rationalist Atheists and Agnostics

 The Union of Rationalist Atheists and Agnostics (Unione degli Atei e degli Agnostici Razionalisti, UAAR) is the only nationwide association of atheists and agnostics in Italy.
-It is completely independent from political parties or lobbies of any kind.
-It numbers around 3,000 members.
+It is independent from political parties or lobbies and numbers around 3,000 members.

+Its logo references the Happy Human symbol, in common with other humanist organisations.

+History

-UAAR was founded in 1991 to promote the diffusion of atheist and agnostic ideas, operate for a thoroughly secular state, and struggle against any privilege granted to the Roman Catholic religion and against any discrimination of nonbelievers.
+UAAR was founded in 1986 to promote the diffusion of atheist and agnostic ideas, campaign for a thoroughly secular state, and struggle against any privilege granted to the Roman Catholic religion and against any discrimination of nonbelievers.

-UAAR's activities include the following: